hlhartley/compromised-accounts-app/README.md

 - Hits external API to check if a user's account(s) have been compromised
 - Displays breached accounts on user dashboard

+## Project Goals
+- Implement React Hooks
+- Use all functional components rather than use class components
+- Use best React practices & file structure (each component has its own folder, JS file and CSS file)
+- Use best JS practices: destructuring, keeping functions simple/small, not directly manipulating arr/obj values
+- Use best CSS practices: each folder has its own CSS file, class names are based on Class name

 ## External API
 [Have I Been Pwned API](https://haveibeenpwned.com/API/v3#BreachModel)